A label-switching algorithm for fast core-periphery identification: Core-periphery metric

 i.e., the Pearson correlation between the upper-triangles of $\bA$ and $\Delta$.
 We can re-write \eqref{eq:be} as

 where $\bar X$ is the entry-wise mean of the upper-triangle of matrix $X$.
+For a recent extension of this metric, please see \cite{estevez2025revising}.
 The form in \eqref{eq:metric} is more amenable to statistical analysis and will be leveraged in the remainder of this work.
 Lastly, the labels $\bc$ are typically unknown so we must find the optimal labels, i.e.,

 The space of all possible solutions, $\{0,1\}^n$, has $\mathcal O(e^n)$ elements, meaning that an exhaustive search to find the globally optimal solution is not feasible for even moderately sized networks.
 Thus, an optimization algorithm must be employed to find an approximation of the global optimum.
 The remainder of this paper is devoted to such an algorithm that is both computationally efficient and empirically accurate.